How to Apply

 In addition to the online application, the following documents are also required:

-- Employer Verification or Certification of Eligibility or WIA 167
+- Employer Verification or Certificate of Eligibility or WIA 167

 - Confidential Recommendation - To be completed by someone who knows your educational background (teacher, or school counselor).